• Skip to primary navigation

 4. Continue to follow the on-screen prompts until you get to the point where Google wants to send you a PIN by mail or phone.
 See the information above about verifying your listing.

 5. Once you get your PIN, enter it into your account to complete the verification.
-At that point you own and can manage your Google My Business listing.
+At that point you own and can manage your Google Business Profile listing.

-How to check, claim, and if necessary, create your Google My Business listing.
+How to check, claim, and if necessary, create your Google Business Profile listing.

 Click To Tweet